FTarfasse/quick-perf-wiki/QuickPerf.md

 > We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.
 Daniel Knuth

+So, what could be these cases where early optimisations must be considered ?

+Some examples...

+We could take of heap allocation because of [the cost of hardware usage](#Cost-of-hardware-usage), [environmental considerations](#Environmental-cost-of-ignoring-performance) or because your application should should be low latency (your could also use a low-latency GC such as  C4 GC, ZGC or Shenandoah but not that the activity if these GCs will also consume CPU).

 ### Test your performance assumptions
 <br>